ZsoltHevesi/Voxel-RPG/README.md

 | database.gd | Modified from [reference](https://pastebin.com/jdVUGRP3) |
 | database.json | Heavily modified from [reference](https://pastebin.com/ppZTCirg) |

-All other assets are self written, modelled, textured and animated
+All other assets are self written, modelled, textured or animated.

-# References
-* Item 1
-* Item 2

 # What I am most proud of in the assignment